African American newspapers: 19th century

-Some notable black newspapers of the 19th century were Freedom's Journal (1827–1829), Philip Alexander Bell's Colored American (1837–1841), the North Star (1847–1860), the National Era, Frederick Douglass' Paper (1851–1863), the Douglass Monthly (1859–1863), The People's Advocate, founded by John Wesley Cromwell and Travers Benjamin Pinn (1876–1891), The Christian Recorder (1861–1902).
+Some notable black newspapers of the 19th century were Freedom's Journal (1827–1829), Philip Alexander Bell's Colored American (1837–1841), the North Star (1847–1860), the National Era, The Aliened American in Cleveland (1853–1855), Frederick Douglass' Paper (1851–1863), the Douglass Monthly (1859–1863), The People's Advocate, founded by John Wesley Cromwell and Travers Benjamin Pinn (1876–1891), and The Christian Recorder (1861–1902).

 In the 1860s, the newspapers The Elevator and the Pacific Appeal emerged in California as a result of black participation in the Gold Rush.
+The American Freedman was a New York-based paper that served as an outlet to inspire African Americans to use the Reconstruction era as a time for social and political advancement.
+This newspaper did so by publishing articles that referenced African American mobilization during that era that had not only local support but had gained support from the global community as well.
+The name The Colored Citizen was used by various newspapers established in the 1860s and later.

+In 1879, John J. Neimore founded The California Owl, later renamed The California Eagle.
+The Los Angeles-based publication was one of the oldest African American newspapers in the West.

 In 1885, Daniel Rudd formed the Ohio Tribune, said to be the first newspaper "printed by and for Black Americans", which he later expanded into the American Catholic Tribune, purported to the first Black-owned national newspaper.

-The American Freedman was a New York-based paper that served as an outlet to inspire African Americans to use the Reconstruction period as a time for social and political advancement.
-This newspaper did so by publishing articles that reference African-American mobilization during the Reconstruction period that had not only local support but had gained support from the global community as well.
+The Cleveland Gazette was established in the 1880s and continued for decades.

+The National Afro-American Press Association was formed in 1890 in Indianapolis, Indiana.

+In 1894, Josephine St. Pierre Ruffin founded The Woman's Era, the first nationally distributed newspaper published by and for African American women in the United States.
+The Woman's Era began as the official publication of the National Association of Colored Women, and grew in import and impact with the founding of the National Federation of Afro American Women in 1895.
+It was also one of the first newspapers, along with the National Association Notes, to create journalism career opportunities for Southern black women.

-Many African-American newspapers struggled to keep their circulation going due to the low rate of literacy among African Americans.
+Many African American newspapers struggled to keep their circulation going due to the low rate of literacy among African Americans.
 Many freed African Americans had low incomes and could not afford to purchase subscriptions but shared the publications with one another.

-The national Afro-American Press Association was formed in 1890 in Indianapolis.